Are you trying to decide between Gravity Forms vs Contact Form 7 vs WPForms?

 From start to finish, adding a custom dropdown took 21 seconds.
 That’s fast!

 To learn more about the form builder, you can take the WPForms Challenge.
-The Challenge is like a wizard: it’ll step you through the most important areas so you can easily find what you need.
+The Challenge is like a Setup Wizard.
+It’ll step you through the most important areas so you can easily find what you need.

 (There’s also a 5-minute timer for the Challenge, which is just for fun!)